 You can also work the other way around: click any script block and assign it to an existing shot using the dropdown that appears.
 This is useful when you've already built your shot list and want to match script passages to shots you already have planned.

 You can also add a sub-location to any scene — useful when multiple rooms or areas belong to the same building or set.
 For example: "Apartment Building" as the location, with "Bedroom", "Living Room" or "Hallway" as sub-locations.
 The Location Dossier reflects that structure automatically.
+As you type, CINEside suggests existing sub-locations already used within that same location — keeping room names consistent without pulling in unrelated suggestions from other locations.

 Note: Scenes are grouped by location name exactly as entered.
 Make sure the name is identical across all scenes at the same location — CINEside suggests the scene slug when you click an empty field, which is a good starting point for consistency.
+As you type, the Location / Motif field also suggests matching names already used elsewhere in your project — helpful for avoiding accidental near-duplicates from typos or incomplete entries (it matches by substring, so typing part of an existing name will surface it).

 • Day for Night, Atmosphere (haze, fog, rain), Mood / Season — each with a color flag and notes field